 Indian J Med Ethics

-In 2004, the CDC published the abovementioned study (DeStefano), which did not find a connection between the MMR vaccine and autism.
+In 2004, the CDC published the abovementioned study (DeStefano), which did not find a link between the MMR vaccine and autism.
 William Thompson, one of the authors, later admitted that he and his colleagues found that African Americans, who received the MMR vaccine before the age of 36 months, were at increased risk for autism, but they destroyed the evidence and did not publish this data.

 Brian Hooker, to whom Thompson admitted this, analyzed the full data and found that among African Americans, MMR at the age under 2 years was associated with a 340% increase in the risk of autism, as compared to those vaccinated after 2 years of age.
 This article passed the review process and was published, but was recalled a few hours after CNN published this story, due to an undeclared conflict of interest.
 The article, the author of which admitted to data manipulation, however, was not recalled, of course, and is still used as an argument that vaccines do not cause autism.